Pesticide residue: International

 The following is the list of maximum residue limits (MRLs) for spices adopted by the commission.

 European Union

-In September 2008, the European Union issued new and revised Maximum Residue Limits (MRLs) for the roughly 1,100 pesticides ever used in the world.
-The revision was intended to simplify the previous system, under which certain pesticide residues were regulated by the Commission; others were regulated by Member States, and others were not regulated at all.
+The European Union has a searchable database with the Maximum Residue Limits (MRLs) for 716 pesticides.
+Under the previous system, revised in 2008, certain pesticide residues were regulated by the commission; others were regulated by Member States, and others were not regulated at all.

 New Zealand

 Food Standards Australia New Zealand develops the standards for levels of pesticide residues in foods through a consultation process.
 The New Zealand Food Safety Authority publishes the maximum limits of pesticide residues for foods produced in New Zealand.

 United Kingdom

 Monitoring of pesticide residues in the UK began in the 1950s.
 From 1977 to 2000 the work was carried out by the Working Party on Pesticide Residues (WPPR), until in 2000 the work was taken over by the Pesticide Residue Committee (PRC).
 The PRC advise the government through the Pesticides Safety Directorate and the Food Standards Agency (FSA).